petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 # Response to reviewer 2

-We thank the reviewer for his or her thoughtful comments, which have helped us improve the paper.
+We thank the reviewer for his or her very thorough and thoughtful comments, which have helped us improve the paper.

 >In general more work needs to be performed on
 • Discussion of mesh factors that may affect the simulation results